 One clear giveaway can be the name and avatar associated with the review.
 Since Google Reviews require an email address, people who leave fake reviews will often create fake accounts.

 Check the reviewer's name and avatar.
-While it's not guaranteed to reveal the authenticity of the review, you might catch a competitor trying to pull a fast one, like in the example below.
+While it's not guaranteed to reveal the authenticity of the review, you might catch a competitor trying to pull a fast one or a person who didn’t end up using your services at all, but still felt compelled to post a review.

 5. See if the reviewer has reviewed other businesses.